 Cat hissing is totally normal behavior, but that doesn’t mean it isn’t uncomfortable when it happens.
 There are many reasons your cat or any other cat may hiss at you, but not all of them are death alarms.

 Cats have evolved some coping mechanisms for living with humans.
-In some cases, these bits of communication may seem threatening, but it’s important to know what might be behind that hissing.
+In some cases, these bits of communication may seem threatening, but it’s important to know what might be behind that behavior so that you can deal with a hissing cat properly.
 You can modify your behavior or the circumstances and get back to feeling like normal.

 A preemptive warning